xueshanf/postfix-sasl-setup/README.md

 $ gen-auth plain
 Username: username@somedomain.com
 Password: password
-Auth String: AHNmZW5nQHN0YW5mb3JkLmVkdQBmb29iYXI=
+Auth String:  AFVzZXJuYW1lOiB1c2VybmFtZUBzb21lZG9tYWluLmNvbQBwYXNzd29yZA==
 ```

-You can also use *login* method You will have two base64 encoded authentication string, one for username, one for password.
+You can also use *login* method.
+You will have two base64 encoded authentication strings, one for username, one for password, and
+in the test below you use "AUTH LOGIN" for the authentication dialog.

 Test smtp over TLS: